Updated 12 May 2021

 - Do NOT bring your own seating.

-- We request that you remain in your seat once taken, and only move when instructed to do so either by a GSC cast member or Front of House Steward.
+- We request that you remain in your seat once taken, and only move when instructed to do so either by a Front of House Steward, or if you need to visit the toilet.

 FACILITIES & REFRESHMENTS & PERSONAL BELONGINGS

-- We request that you only bring with you the minimum of personal belongings that you require for this 75 minute performance.
+- We request that you only bring with you the minimum of personal belongings that you require for this 150-minute outdoor performance.

 - Do bring a bottle of water with you.